-After resolving visa issues, you will be required to obtain an alien registration card from your local ward office and a re-entry permit at an Immigration office.
+After resolving visa issues, you will be required to register your address at your local ward office.

 Expatriates are encouraged to register at their embassies.
 This information is confidential and used primarily in cases of emergencies and natural disasters.
 Registering also helps to speed up reissuing lost or stolen passports.